aprithul/Windows-Task-Manager/Readme.md

-A task manager similar to the one found in windows.
-Will exclude the hardware monitioring part.
+A clone of the windows task manager.
+Trying to make it as close as possible to the original one in the limited time we have.